FIFA 21: Commentary

 It is the first game in the series to feature neither Martin Tyler nor Alan Smith as English-language commentators since FIFA 06.
 They were replaced by Derek Rae and Lee Dixon.

 Reception

 According to Metacritic, the Xbox One version of the game received "generally positive" reviews from critics while the PC and PS4 versions received "mixed or average" reviews.
 The Nintendo Switch version received "generally unfavourable" reviews from critics.

 IGN gave the Nintendo Switch version of FIFA 21 a 2/10, electing to largely republish the same review it previously gave FIFA 20 since the game was "virtually unchanged" from it (which itself was also largely unchanged from FIFA 19), and concluding that "if last year's release was borderline insulting, this year's is just plain disgraceful."

-It was nominated for the category of Best Sports/Racing game at The Game Awards 2020.
+It was nominated for the category of Best Sports/Racing game at The Game Awards 2020, as well as Sports Game of the Year at the 24th Annual D.I.C.E.
+Awards.

 Upon its reveal, critics and fans criticised FIFA 21's box art, calling its composition incoherent and comparing it to the cover of EA Sports UFC 4, which received similar criticism.